Doctor of Philosophy in Learning Technologies

 Important Deadlines

 New cohorts for both program formats start every fall semester.
-Summer semester start dates are also available for online students who would like to complete the required PhD Tools courses in advance (9 credit hours).
 Your application materials must be received by the deadline above to be considered complete.
 Space is limited, so you are encouraged to apply early.

 International Students